Vlsir/Hdl21Schematics/readme.md

 </g>
 ```

-The lack of valid values for any of the three child elements makes an instance invalid.
 The three child elements are required to be stored in the order (symbol, name, of).
+The lack of valid values for any of the three child elements shall generate a `SchematicError`.
+The presence of any additional children shall also generate a `SchematicError`.

 ### Primitive Elements